Drea1989/Odie_robo_assistant/README.md

 ### Wake on Hotword

-Snowboy provided a light and effective hotword detection model, we will train it using our own word 'Odie' since it's the name of the robot.
+Snowboy provided a light and effective hotword detection model, we will train it using our own word 'Odie' the name of the robot.

 ### Audio / video streaming